Are you wondering what next after being scammed online? We will show you the ideal steps to take.

 Anyone who has become a victim of Internet fraud wonders what steps to take after the scam.
 We will show you the types of Internet fraud and the next line of action.

-The best-known cases are phishing (online banking fraud) and identity theft on the Internet.
+If you’ve been scammed online, the best-known cases are phishing (online banking fraud) and identity theft on the Internet.

 Internet fraud has become the focus of citizens’ attention, mainly through phishing.
 Phishing means that the Internet user goes to a fake website, a fraudulent email or a false message.